cakef0x/SSA-eAIP/docs/Aerodromes/Reunion/Saint Denis Roland Garros (FMEE)/ground.md

 ## Restrictions

-Whilst Saint Denis is able to accomodate Code F aircraft (Airbus A380-800, Boeing 747-800s or any aircraft with a wingspan between 65 and 80 metres), these aircraft are fairly restricted in where they are able to operate.
+Whilst Saint-Denis is able to accomodate Code F aircraft (Airbus A380-800, Boeing 747-800s or any aircraft with a wingspan between 65 and 80 metres), these aircraft are fairly restricted in where they are able to operate.

 ### Stand Restrictions